Usages of standard dashboard nodes¶

 Save and execute the flow.

-The Microphone node allows you to create an audio to be recorded and allows speech recognition from the dashboard.
-For more information, refer to the info tab of microphone node.
+The "led" node allows you to create a simple LED status indicator for the Dashboard.
+For more information, refer to the info tab of LED node.

 -